 To help ensure a focused approach, some agencies create a retention team made up of a staff person, learners and volunteers to brainstorm and plan for retention.
 Still others talk about retention strategies at board meetings or at board / staff retreats.

 In addition, talking about retention issues doesn’t always have to be a formal activity; it’s also important to take time to talk informally to learners and colleagues about ways the program can encourage and support learners to stay and work towards meeting their goals.

 Core Quality Standards

-In 1995 the Ontario government (through the Literacy and Basics Skills Unit) and the Ontario literacy community agreed to eighteen “Core Quality Standards” for adult literacy programs.
+While older, the eighteen “Core Quality Standards” for adult literacy agencies developed in 1995 by the Ontario government (through the Literacy and Basics Skills Unit) and the Ontario literacy community, still stand the test of time.
 While there are others issues that could be added as well, these core quality standards cover many important factors that encourage an effective learning environment for adult students.